syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### constraints `enum`
 {:#members:constraints}

-Enables/Disables the default behaviors of the diagram see <a href="global.html#diagramconstraints">DiagramConstraints</a>
+Enables/Disables the default behaviors of the diagram.
+See <a href="global.html#diagramconstraints">DiagramConstraints</a>

 #### Default Value

-* constraints.All
+* ej.datavisualization.Diagram.DiagramConstraints.All

 #### Example